INSPIRE Maintenance and Implementation

 - Define the transition from the current legal framework to a digital ecosystem for environment and sustainability.

-These key objectives will be grouped into the following main areas of work for the work programme:
+These key objectives are grouped into the following main areas of work for the work programme:

 - Area of work 1: A digital ecosystem for the environment and sustainability;